demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 32. microsoft-atp-add-remove-machine-tag
 ---
-Adds or remove tag to a specific Machine.
+Adds or removes a tag on a specific Machine.

 ##### Base Command